PauloFavero/extreme-kadence/README.md

 Kadence:
  - [ ] Build logic to find the booking based on datetime
- - [ ] Create util function to handle link pagination
+ - [x] Create util function to handle link pagination
  - [ ] Build Check IN Controller

  ExtremeCloudIQ:
  - [ ] Create endpoint to regiter a webhook
- - [ ] Create an endpoint to be registers as an endpoint
+ - [ ] Create an endpoint for kadence auth